DLR-RM/BlenderProc/examples/scenenet_with_cctextures/README.md

 }
 ```

-This one line loads creates empty materials, corresponding to the materials ,which are available at [cc0textures.com](https://cc0textures.com/).
+This module loads empty materials, corresponding to the materials ,which are available at [cc0textures.com](https://cc0textures.com/).
 It assumes the textures have been downloaded via the [script](../../scripts/download_cc_textures.py).

 As the loading of all the images is quite time consuming, we preload here only the structure, but not the actual images.